Florida Bariatric Centers - is weight loss surgery for me?

 How long will I have to stay in the hospital?

 This varies by procedure.
-The laparoscopic adjustable gastric band is done on an outpatient basis with a possible overnight stay, two to three days for a laparoscopic gastric bypass and sleeve gastrectomy, and five to seven days for an open gastric bypass.
+The laparoscopic adjustable gastric band is done on an outpatient basis with a possible overnight stay, one day for sleeve gastrectomy and two to three days for a laparoscopic gastric bypass.

 What should I bring with me?